simon-ritchie/plot_playground/README.md

 # Comparability notes

-It is compatible with Python 3.4 or later version.
+- It is compatible with Python 3.4 or later version.
+- The browser is compatible mainly with Chrome.
+IE and Edge are not supported.
+However, Edge will change depending on Chromium transition in future version upgrade.

 # Testing